-G12.4 In order to retake a failed module or to attempt an equivalent module to a failed module, a Course Assessment Board may allow a full time student to register for one additional module in the following year (exceeding by one the normal maximum of six modules).
+- G12.4 In order to retake a failed module or to attempt an equivalent module to a failed module, a Course Assessment Board may allow a full time student to register for 20 additional credits in the following year. - G12.5 Retaken modules must be studied and completed in full.
+Any passed elements from the previous attempt cannot be carried over. - G12.6 Marks for retaken modules will be capped at the minimum passmark.

-- G12.5 Retaken modules must be studied and completed in full.
-Any passed elements from the previous attempt cannot be carried over. - G12.6 Marks for retaken modules will be capped at the minimum pass mark. - G12.7 At the discretion of the Course/School Assessment Board and subject to any specific course requirements a student may be allowed to nominate an alternative module as the retaken module.
-The alternative module will be capped at the minimum pass mark. - G12.8 No student is permitted to retake a module that has been passed, subject to the following exceptions: - where a student, because of extenuating circumstances, is permitted to repeat a year in full, all module grades in that year will be invalidated and passed modules may be newly attempted; - ii. where a student, because of extenuating circumstances, is permitted to retake an assessment as a result of an appeal, the student will be able to rely on the higher of the original and the reattempted mark; - where a student cannot retake modules on a part-time basis because of documented circumstances beyond their control (e.g. international bursary or registration conditions), that student may exceptionally be permitted to retake one or more modules which have been passed, in order to constitute a full-time year.
-However, the marks awarded for those modules at the original attempt will stand. - G12.9 Approval of additional module attempts on all programmes shall be at the discretion of the appropriate Course/School Assessment Board, which will not withhold such approval unless, in its academic judgement, the student lacks any reasonable prospect of success in subsequent attempts.
-In the latter case, the student will be obliged to withdraw from the programme, and any future re-admission will be at the discretion of the relevant Dean/Head of School.
+- G12.7 At the discretion of the Course Assessment Board and subject to any specific course requirements a student may be allowed to nominate an alternative module as the retaken module.
+The alternative module will be capped at the minimum passmark. - G12.8 No student is permitted to retake a module that has been passed, subject to the following exceptions: - i. where a student, because of extenuating circumstances, is permitted to repeat a year in full, all module grades in that year will be invalidated and passed modules may be newly attempted; - ii. where a student, because of extenuating circumstances, is permitted to retake an assessment as a result of an appeal, the student will be able to rely on the higher of the original and the reattempted mark; - where a student cannot retake modules on a part-time basis because of documented circumstances beyond their control (e.g. international bursary or registration conditions), that student may exceptionally be permitted to retake one or more modules which have been passed, in order to constitute a full-time year.
+However, the marks awarded for those modules at the original attempt will stand. - G12.9 Approval of additional module attempts on all programmes shall be at the discretion of the appropriate Course Assessment Board, which will not withhold such approval unless, in its academic judgement, the student lacks any reasonable prospect of success in subsequent attempts.
+In the latter case, the student will be obliged to withdraw from the programme, and any future re-admission will be at the discretion of the relevant Head of School.